GonzaloMancera123/PBa-LLM-Privacy--and-Bias-aware-NLP-in-General-and-Applied-to-AI-based-Recruitment/README.md

   <em>Fig. 3 — Recruitment case study: candidate resumes are anonymized before occupancy prediction and scoring, reducing reliance on personal and demographic information.</em>
 </p>

+> **Dataset:** This case study uses **FairCVdb**, developed by our research group (BiDAlab) as a testbed for studying fairness and bias in multimodal automatic recruitment systems.
+The dataset and its accompanying benchmark are publicly available at [BiDAlab/FairCVtest](https://github.com/BiDAlab/FairCVtest), together with additional resources on multimodal bias analysis in AI-based hiring.

 ## 📁 Repository Structure

 ```